MCBTay/XLGraphicBot/README.md

-# DeckGraphicBot
+# XLGraphicBot
-A discord bot to make Skater XL deck graphics based on a template.
+A simple Discord bot utilizing Discord.Net to make deck and shirt graphics for SkaterXL based on recently posted images.